scoremedia/Fisticuffs/README.md

 - **Automatic Dependency Tracking**

   Easily and implicitly setup a graph of dependencies.
-When an underlying dependency changes its value, SwiftMVVMBinding will ensure those changes are propagated up.
+When an underlying dependency changes its value, Fisticuffs will ensure those changes are propagated up.

 ---

-⚠️ ***NOTE:*** *SwiftMVVMBinding is still alpha/beta.
+⚠️ ***NOTE:*** *Fisticuffs is still alpha/beta.
 Hopefully the public interface won't change much, but no guarantees until version 1.0*

 ## Quick Example